Station Information

 Netcam facing North-East In April, 2006, a netcam (Panasonic BL-C10A) was installed and Image Salsa used to handle the images and annotation for the netcam page and the thumbnail (shown at left) on the homepage.
 A simple JavaScript refreshes the thumbnail image every 15 seconds.
 The weather graphics were modified to include a current UV index graphic.

 In July, 2006 a Boltek-PCI Lightning Detector and Astrogenic NexStorm, StormVue and WASP2 were added to the station.
 The detector is placed in a Schedule-40 ABS housing mounted 5 feet above the roof at the north end of the house.
 The station is reporting lightning strike data real-time to StrikeStarUS.
+Special thanks to my son Ryan for braving the 110+ heat in the attic to run the cable and install the mount and mast for the detector on the roof that hot July day!
+Without his help, there wouldn't be a lightning detector operating on the website.

 In August, 2006 the Weather-Display MesoMap Live feature was added to see nearby station's data displayed on a map of the South San Francisco Bay area.
 The Scripts page was split into multiple pages for better readibility and expansion room as more scripts were added.